 1.1.
 We deal with information relating to examination candidates for the purposes of candidate application forms.
 We do this because of contractual obligation.
 The information we deal with may include (for example) contact details, exam history, medical qualification, and training level.

 1.2.
-We deal with information relating to examination candidates for the purposes of candidate results data (by candidate number).
-We do this in the public interest.
-The information we deal with may include (for example) results and performance feedback
+We deal with information relating to examination candidates for the purposes of candidate accreditation.
+We do this in the substantial public interest.
+The information we deal with may include (for example) information collected during the exam, results and performance feedback.
+Also, for some information we also share responsibility with the General Medical Council, other relevant professional bodies, or with the four Surgical Royal Colleges of the United Kingdom and in Ireland.

 1.3.
 We deal with information relating to examination candidates for the purposes of a reasonable adjustment register.
 We do this because of legitimate interest of the candidate.
 The information we deal with may include (for example) dyslexia and hidden disability reports.